shiftdirect/heater/README.md

 * Implement narrow hysteresis to trick heater into a tighter thermostat temperature range. eg tell heater it is 23 degrees when it really is only 22.25 degrees (only 0.25 above set point).
 * MQTT pub/sub
 * "fuel gauge" - Integrate pump frequency, assuming a repeatable dose of fuel per pump cycle...
-* Proper 7 day timer with each day settable for at least 2 times (eg morning/evening)
 * Expand hardware compatability with different MCU setups.
 IE Arduino Due/Mega/Pro ESP8266 & ESP32
 * Documentation
 * Regular Hot Burn cycle (DPF mode!)